deepgram/self-hosted-resources/charts/deepgram-self-hosted/samples/airgapped.md

 ### 9. Send to Deepgram

-Send the journal backup to Deepgram by email or via a cloud storage download link.
+Send the journal backup to Deepgram by email in an attachment or a cloud storage download link.

 ---